vafada/PdfPictureAlbumCreator/README.md

 PdfPictureAlbumCreator
 ======================

-Generate PDF with all your images in a given path
+Generate PDF with all your images in a given path..

 use at your own risk.